kdbeall/kdbeall.github.io/_posts/2020-02-25-Future-RISC-CISC.md

 ### Complex Hardware Blurbs and Questions
 * Hardware transactional memory could simplify concurrency.
 It could make previously tricky [STM](https://queue.acm.org/detail.cfm?id=1454466) a reality.
 STM can be backed by hardware primitives for increased performance.
 * NUMA-awareness (not to be confused with the Numa Numa song) will be needed.
 More complex processor topologies are being invented.
-My understanding is that many operationg systems and other systems software e.g. [Windows](https://www.youtube.com/watch?v=M-Q02b5uvfY) don't take into account differences between AMD's CCX and traditional Intel multiprocessor systems glued together by QPI.
+My understanding is that many operating systems e.g. [Windows](https://www.youtube.com/watch?v=M-Q02b5uvfY) don't take into account differences between AMD's CCX and traditional Intel multiprocessor systems glued together by QPI.
 Additionally, exotic storage solutions e.g. [3D XPoint](https://en.wikipedia.org/wiki/3D_XPoint) can be used as [Non-volatile main memory](https://en.wikipedia.org/wiki/NVDIMM) which also change assumptions about memory.
 * Will neuromorphic chips e.g. IBM's TrueNorth and Apple Neural Engine become popular?
 * What APIs will be offered to access specialized hardware?
 My understanding is that Apple's neural engine can't be accessed